Blackprint/blackprint.github.io/docs/Custom Nodes/Interface.md

 4. `destroy()`: called on node deletion from instance

 ### Initialize interface after creation
 Blackprint will call `init()` function when everything is ready to be used, after all nodes have been constructed, all data imported, and cables has been connected.
-This can be overriden when you also registered interface for sketch instance.
+This `init()` function can be overriden when you registered an interface for sketch instance with `Blackprint.Sketch.registerInterface(...)`.

 ```js
 class extends Blackprint.Interface {